Desintegrator/soloader-issue-app/readme.md

 ## soloader-issues ##

-Sample app for soloader issues
+Sample app for soloader [app bundle issue](https://github.com/facebook/SoLoader/issues/76)

 I don't know how to reproduce it.
 It happens within 2-3% of users.
 Seems like not much but has large impact for app rating at stores